Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 ## Why The Uppercase Naming?

 Honestly, I am not too sure myself.
-I am well aware that I am deviating Javascript's convention, but it just kind of has a nice aestethic.
+I am well aware that I am deviating from Javascript's convention, but it just kind of has a nice aestethic.

 If I were to make up a justification:
 In React, hooks are usually named `use` followed by a noun.